zahidcseku/ml_notes/_build/html/_sources/notations/notations.md

 ```{contents}
 ```

 A deep neural network (DNN) consists of multiple layers of computational units, called neurons.
 Each layer is arranged sequentially, and the units in each layer are arranged vertically.
 Each neuron (or unit) takes some input and produces an output.
 Consequently, a layer takes some inputs and produces some outputs using simple computations.
-When we say each layer takes inputs, we mean that each neuron in the layers takes inputs.
+When we say each layer takes inputs, we mean that each neuron in a layer takes inputs.
 In this section, I will discuss various notations used in deep neural networks.
-Most of the notations are adapted from Andrew Ng’s deep learning specialisation course.
+Most of the notations are adapted from Andrew Ng’s deep learning specialization course.
 The notations involve multiple dimensions that can sometimes be confusing (actually, all the time when you start learning from different sources).
-When I started learning DNN, I got familiar with one set of notations from Andrew’s course and started representing other materials using the same notations (it was not a trivial task at the beginning).
+When I started learning DNN, I got familiar with one set of notations from Andrew’s course and started representing other materials using the same notations (it was not a trivial task at the beginning but helped me a lot).

 ## Inputs and outputs of a single neuron
-Each neuron takes arbitrary $n_X$ dimensional input $\mathbf X$ and produces a single output $a$.
+Each neuron takes arbitrary $n_X$ dimensional inputs $\mathbf X$ and produces a single output $a$.

 ```{figure} single-neuron.png
 ---